fiorix/eventsocket/README.rst

 - Nuswit Telephony API

-    - For allowing this code to be published.
+  - Granting permission for this code to be published and sponsoring